 <div class="accordion-content" style="background-color: #ffffff; padding: 0 15px;">

-<p style="font-family: Arial, sans-serif; font-size: 14px; line-height: 1.5;">This content will appear when clicked in supported email clients.</p>
+<p style="font-family: Arial, sans-serif; font-size: 14px; line-height: 1.5;">Content appears in supported clients.</p>

 </div>